Test in production without watermarks.

 workbook.WorkSheets(0).SaveAs("export.xls")

-First, an Excel file that already exists is loaded in the preceding example using the LoadExcel
+In the preceding example, an existing Excel file is loaded using the LoadExcel

-method, which allows the file name and file path as an argument.
-The file has now been imported into the WorkBook
+method, which takes the file name and path as an argument.
+The file is then imported into the WorkBook

 Console Output

-option to export the data from the Excel spreadsheet to a separate file.
-For more details, visit another tutorial to learn more about export Excel files.
+A worksheet can also be referenced either by name or index value to export data from an Excel spreadsheet to a separate file.
+For more details, visit another tutorial to learn more about exporting Excel files.

 From creating new files to carrying out precise calculations, IronXL has you covered for all your Excel projects.
 Today, we took a closer look at how IronXL can be utilized to create, read, and export Excel files, and saw how with just a few lines of code you can have full control over these processes.